-Learn how you can make the tastiest and easiest cold shrimp dip made with cream cheese.
-You can use it as a dip for crackers, chips, or even as a delicious filling for shrimp puffs.
-You really can let your imagination go wild with this one.
+Learn how you can make the tastiest and easiest cold shrimp dip recipe that is made with cream cheese.
+This appetizer can be used as a dip for crackers, chips, or even as a scrumptious filling for those fancy shrimp puffs.
+There are a lot of good options of what to use this “dip” for with this one simple recipe.

 I swear that I gain five pounds on this simple dip recipe every single Holiday season, so you are forewarned that it is THAT good…and THAT addicting.